margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * the Red Sea, the wilderness

-"the great desert of human hopes, the promised joy" "the spiritual idea guides al right desires in their passage from sense to Soul"
+"the great desert of human hopes, the promised joy" "the spiritual idea guides all right desires in their passage from sense to Soul"

 * God, the only intelligence or substance of a thought